 After removal of visible cancer in the chest, chemotherapy drugs are used to kill or stop tumor cells from dividing, so that they stop growing or/and die.
 Cisplatin is currently used safely as in intra-operative treatment for malignant pleural mesothelioma.
 This study is aimed to determine if the addition of gemcitabine as a second intracavitary chemotherapy can be accomplished safely.

-Please note: the estimated primary completion date for this study of February, 2014 has passed.
+Please note: the estimated primary completion date for this study of May, 2014 has passed.
 However, it is not listed as closed by ClinicalTrials.gov.
 Inquire with the study contacts (view full clinical tiral post) to determine if they are still accepting participants or for more information about the treatment protocol.